MicrosoftDocs/cpp-docs/docs/standard-library/deque-class.md

 ## <a name="get_allocator"></a> `get_allocator`

-Returns a copy of the allocator object used to construct the deque.
+Returns a copy of the allocator object used to construct the `deque`.

 ```cpp
 Allocator get_allocator() const;